 It goes without saying that if we find ourselves in a position of increased risk to health, or at risk of furthering the spread of coronavirus then we may need to make some hard and possibly uncomfortable decisions.
 But please be assured that we remain committed to caring for you and the people who have died as best as we possibly can during these uncertain times.

-At this point in time we have decided to do the following:
+At this point in time we are doing the following:

-- In order to keep our premises as clean and clear as possible we have been limiting the number of people who enter them, all funeral arrangements therefore will take place over the telephone, zoom, skype or other appropriate video conferencing tools.
-We may be able to meet in an appropriate outdoor area; weather and space permitting.
+- In order to keep our premises as clean and clear as possible we have been limiting the number of people who enter them, as far as possible funeral arrangements therefore may take place over the telephone, zoom, skype or other appropriate video conferencing tools.
+We may be able to meet at our premises or an appropriate outdoor area; weather and space permitting.

-- Before we collect the person who has died, we may ask you a series of questions related to coronavirus/COVID-19 and pneumonia to ensure we are best equipped to safely deal with your circumstances.
+- Before we collect the person who has died, we may ask you a series of questions related to coronavirus/COVID-19 to ensure we are best equipped to safely deal with your circumstances.

-- Arrangements for signing paperwork will take place remotely either by post, electronically or by dropping papers through letterboxes.
+- Arrangements for signing paperwork may take place remotely either by post, electronically or by dropping papers round to people’s homes.
 Please be assured we will help you through the correct completion of all paperwork.

 - Our team may be wearing additional personal protective equipment (PPE) even when the risk is deemed to be low.

 - If the service was due to take place at a venue where live webcasting is available, then this may be a viable option.
-We will help to ensure this is implemented and in communicating the details to people via our website.
+We will help to ensure this is implemented and to communicate the details to others via our website.

-- We will not be able to bring a person back into your home before a funeral at this period in time – please discuss with us if this is important.
+- We may not be able to bring a person back into your home before a funeral at this period in time – please discuss with us if this is important.